nilsonsales/Traffic/README.md

 ### Output

-The output will be the detailed change for each car and the updated map, like the example below (for aestetics reasons I deleted some occurrences).
+The output will be the detailed change for each car and the updated map, like the example below (for aesthetic reasons I deleted some occurrences).

 <!-- language: lang-none -->